 - Controlled development of retrieval and agentic workflows.

-17. CURRENT LIMITATIONS
+17. CURRENT LIMITATIONS ↑

-- Performance remains constrained by local hardware.
+- Inference performance remains constrained by local hardware.

 - The base installation does not provide universal multi-user isolation.